anthonyjoeseph/nested-group-by/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help nested-group-by behave as expected
+about: Create a report to help nested-group-by-ts behave as expected
 title: ''
 labels: ''
 assignees: ''